Inventory. POS. Accounting.

 - Option: Consignor online information access.

 - View an online demo and request a live demo on your computer to assure that the software is right for you before your purchase.
 Speak with a person: 888-427-5779.

-In recent years consignment software vendors have attempted to push 'software as a service' as justification for charging ongoing never-ending monthly or annual payments for using their resale software.
+In recent years consignment software vendors have attempted to push 'software as a service' as justification for charging ongoing never-ending monthly or annual payments for using their consignment software.
 Grand for their profits.
 Not so much for consignment store owners.

-Aka Web-Based Software, 'software as a service' resides on a remote 'server' (computer) controlled by the software provider.
+Aka Web-Based Software, 'software as a service' resides on a remote 'server' (computer) controlled by the software provider (or his web host).
 The consignment program stops working when payment stops or when your Internet, the Internet itself or the host's connection to the WWW fails.
 In addition to the exorbitant cost of 'cloud sw', should your business be dependent upon 'the Internet'?